 The Trigger Experience

-If you are honest with yourself and review all the aforementioned reactions, you will see that you are really experiencing a subconscious trigger response of a flashback rather than going through a panic attack.
+If you are honest with yourself and review all the reactions mentioned above, you will see that you are indeed experiencing a subconscious trigger response to a flashback rather than going through a panic attack.
 As a client said after reporting experiencing all those symptoms as mentioned, stated "my past is still alive and part of me.
 Everything triggers me after all these years."

 Definition of Trigger

 A trigger is anything that arouses your senses and sets off mental, emotional, or behavioral cues and activates memories of past hurtful, painful abusive or traumatic situation.
 Triggers a particular to situations you have experienced.